Email FacebookTwitterMenu burgerClose thin

 Step #2: Collect Information About Your Finances and Investments

 Knowing where you stand now will help determine the next steps you need to take to achieve your goals.
-You can tweak your goals or timeline based off your starting point, determining their practicality and feasibility.
+You can tweak your goals or timeline based off your starting point, their practicality and feasibility.

 Step #3: Construct a Comprehensive Financial Plan